 Home staging is a vital part of selling any home.
-Potential buyers have a hard time visualizing themselves in a vacant home of bare walls and empty floors.
-As such, home staging gives them a taste of what they can do with space and shows it in the best possible light.
-But a full home staging can be expensive, and the costs don’t always fully justify it.
+Potential buyers have difficulty visualizing themselves in a vacant home of bare walls and empty floors.
+Home staging gives them a taste of what they can do with space and shows it in the best possible light.
+But home staging can be expensive, and the costs don’t always fully justify it.
 However, there is now another cheaper alternative.
 It is now possible to digitally alter photos of a property to include furnishings and paint schemes.
-With photos being such an important part of an online listing, the value of this cannot be overstated.
+With photos being a vital part of an online listing, this value cannot be overstated.
 Let’s look a little further into virtual home staging and see how it can help you sell your home.

-If you’re entirely new to the real estate market, you might not be entirely familiar with the term home staging.
-A process by which a team of experts will work to make your home look its absolute best.
-Vacant homes take the longest to sell because potential buyers have a tough time visualizing how they can use a space.
+If you’re entirely new to the real estate market, you might not be familiar with home staging.
+A process by which a team of experts will work to make your home look it’s absolute best.
+Vacant homes take the longest to sell because potential buyers have difficulty visualizing how they can use a space.
 When you hire a professional home stager, they will come out to your home, take measurements and photos, and give you a quote.
 Some days later, their truck and crew will arrive and begin work.
-Their job is to declutter the entire property, make aesthetic repairs where they can, and move in staging furniture from their warehouse.
+Their job is to declutter the entire property, make aesthetic repairs, and move staging furniture from their warehouse.
 The goal is to create a wow factor when potential buyers walk in and show the property’s full potential.

-The vast majority of buyers these days look online when house hunting, which makes listing photos essential.
+Most buyers look online when house hunting, which makes listing photos essential.
 You won’t get better service than you can from hiring a professional home stager.
 But the costs can sometimes be high.
-If your listing agent doesn’t feel it’s necessary for whatever reason, then the other option is virtual staging.
+If your listing agent doesn’t feel it’s necessary, virtual staging is the other option.
 A new trend has emerged in recent years, and it’s completely changed what you can do with listing photos.